Applicability Statement for the Implementation of Classless Inter-Domain Routing (CIDR)

 Status of this Memo

-of this protocol.
+of this specification.
 Distribution of this memo is unlimited.

 As the Internet has evolved and grown in recent years, it has become